AaronBeaudoin/steady-viewport/README.md

 As previously indicated, I haven't been able to think of a scenario where this would be a problem, but it's good to be aware of.
 From my testing, these conditions are enough to prevent the viewport height from updating in response to small changes like toggling the URL navigation bar; but also narrow enough to _not_ block updating in response to changing a device's orientation, dragging the corner of a window with a cursor, or other changes which change the dimensions of the viewport more significantly.

 It is therefore being assumed that any smaller changes which do not cause this utility to update the `--vh` CSS variable are—like the URL navigation bar—insignficant enough to be not worth responding to.
-If you find an exception to this, please let me know!
+If you find an exception to this, please let me know by leaving an issue!

 ### Author Information